mangoseller/ParameterPGD/README.md

       - Here $f_\theta(x_{invalid})$ is the model's output on invalid inputs with parameter set `θ`

         2. **Gradient Ascent Step:** Update the parameters using gradient ascent with step size `α` to move toward a parameter configuration that *increases* adversarial loss:

            $\theta \leftarrow \theta + \alpha\nabla_\theta L_{adv}$

 4. Parameter Restoration and Final Update:

-   Although we temporarily modify the parameters to increase adversarial loss during the *PGD* loop, we restore the original parameters afterward.
+ - Although we temporarily modify the parameters to increase adversarial loss during the *PGD* loop, we restore the original parameters afterward.
 This restoration aims to avoid permanently moving the model into an adversarial region.

 The gradients computed during the adversarial updates contribute to the overall learning signal.
 After restoration, we perform one final standard update using the overall loss for the batch.
 In effect, the adversarial (**PGD**) process provides a “stress test” that reveals vulnerabilities in the model’s decision boundary.

-  By integrating this learning signal into the final update, the model learns to adjust its parameters so that—under normal conditions—it robustly triggers abstention for invalid inputs.
+  By integrating this learning signal into the final update, the model learns to adjust its parameters so that—under normal conditions it robustly triggers abstention for invalid inputs.

 In applying these *PGD* steps selectively to invalid samples, the training process aims to reinforce a decision boundary that reliably triggers abstention when the inputs meet certain semantic `> 400 or < 0` or categorical (when the `@` operator is encountered) conditions.

 This method not only improves robustness against noisy inputs but also provides a potential pathway for controlling outputs in more complex, agentic systems.

-*PGD* is applied in two variations: one in which every invalid sample is attacked (**full_pgd**) and one in which only a random subset comprising 30% of the samples are targeted (**pgd**)

-Hyper-parameter values were found using grid-search, evaluating for configurations which increase the model's recall on invalid cases.
+*PGD* hyper-parameter values were found using grid-search, evaluating for configurations which increase the model's recall on invalid cases.

 Note that I define recall as: